Unbiased Annuity Advice, Open Market Options

 12 months to go

 Time to start making detailed plans about your retirement.
 Will you be stopping work completely or working part time?
-Will you have finished paying off your mortgage and cleared your debts?
+Have you finished paying off your mortgage and cleared your debts?
 Will you be remaining in your home, or do you have plans to move?

 6 months to go